 The Three Types of Hearing Loss

-- Certain diseases such as merniere’s disease and autoimmune inner ear disease
+Certain diseases such as Meniere’s disease and autoimmune inner ear disease

 In most cases, sensorineural hearing loss is permanent and cannot be corrected with medication or surgery.
 Frequently, these cases of hearing loss are treated with hearing aids.

-If you suspect that your capacity to hear is diminishing, the best course of action is to schedule an appointment with an audiologist.
+If you suspect that your capacity to hear is diminishing, the best course of action is to schedule an appointment with our audiologists.
 We offer hearing tests that can help you pinpoint both the problem and the solution.
-Expert Hearing Solutions has locations in Vancouver, Kelowna and throughout the lower mainland to serve you.
+Expert Hearing Solutions has locations in Vancouver, the Okanagan, Saskatoon and Thunder Bay to serve you.
 And should you need them, we’ll also supply you with hearing devices.
-Call to schedule an appointment or drop in at a Vancouver or Okanagan hearing clinic.